Search Courses

 KPE361H1 - Motor Control

 This course is designed to acquaint the student with the principles associated with the voluntary control of limb movements.
 These principles and theories will provide the student with selected concepts of human movement control and a framework for their application in research, teaching, rehabilitation, and coaching.
-The objective of the course is to build the student’s understanding of concepts and phenomena associated with sensory, and central nervous system contributions to the execution of goal-directed limb movements.
+The objective of the course is to build the student’s understanding of concepts, phenomena and theories associated with sensory, and central nervous system contributions to the execution of goal-directed limb movements.

 Prerequisite: KPE261H1 or by permission of the instructor